magao-x/handbook/operating/alignment.rst

 Tweeter Pupil Alignment (F-Test)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To align the pupil on the tweeter, we perform the F-Test (which is actually an R).
+To align the pupil on the tweeter, we perform the F-Test.

 Prepare the system: